timtnleeProject/utility/README.md

 ### Concept ###

-Below are the steps showing how it works.
+Belows are the steps showing how it works.

 **1.Create BesAjaxObject**